National Mint Julep Day

 According to many sources, Kentucky Senator Henry Clay introduced the mint julep in the 1800s.
 As early as 1816, county fair champions in the South received silver julep cups as awards.
 Today, the mint julep continues to be associated with the southern region of the United States, most notably as the official drink of the Kentucky Derby.
 Over the course of the two-day event, bartenders at Churchill Downs serve almost 120,000 mint juleps!

-The Kentucky Derby may have been postponed, but that’s no reason to stop enjoying this unique drink.
+The Kentucky Derby may have already passed, but that's no reason to stop enjoying this unique drink.
 Make one of these five mint julep recipes to celebrate today!